Pranav-P-K/Scientific-Calculator/README.md

 # Scientific-Calculator

-### A basic scientific calculator

-under development☠️
+### A Scientific Calculator made in Java using Swing UI
+  - User friendly
+  - Memory storage accessible